kadriyebarlak/kadriyebarlak/README.md

 <h1 align="center">Hi 👋, I'm Kadriye!</h1>

-I'm a backend engineer with a passion for building meaningful, efficient software.
+I'm a backend engineer with a passion for building high-impact, well-architected software.

 Lately, I've been exploring AI integrations and modern developer tools to stay at the edge of technology.